laurapayancepeda/portfolioo/README.md

 #  About Me
 Hello!
-I'm **Laura Payan Cepeda**, a Data & Business Intelligence Analyst.
+I'm Laura Payan Cepeda, a Data & Business Intelligence Analyst.

 My journey began in business, where I quickly fell in love with strategy.
-Over time, I realised that **data is what truly drives well-informed decisions**.
+Over time, I realised that data is what truly drives well-informed decisions.
 Today, I help businesses and teams solve challenges and reach their goals by making data work for them.

-I believe **data holds the key to performance—but only when it’s understood and used the right way**.
-I’m driven by **curiosity, ambition, and a passion for turning data into meaningful results**.
+I believe data holds the key to performance—but only when it’s understood and used the right way.
+I’m driven by curiosity, ambition, and a passion for turning data into meaningful results.

 🔗 [LinkedIn](https://www.linkedin.com/in/laura-payan-cepeda/)

 ---

-## Education
+### Education
 - **Bachelor of Arts in International Business** — *First-Class Honours*
   University of Liverpool
 - **Master of Science in Business Analytics & Big Data** — *Distinction*